 - Get to know the best way to store food.
 For example, Apples ripen 6 to 10 times faster at room temperature so they should be stored in container or vegetable crisper in the fridge to prolong their life.

 - Make your own ‘Junk food’ at home.
-Try this Unbelievable two ingredient pizza crust for pizza night at home.
+Try this Unbelievable two ingredient pizza crust for pizza night at home or make your own burger patties for homemade burgers.

 - Stop Buying those sweet and nasty kids breakfast cereals.